Omni-guides/Tuxborn/README.md

 ### <ins>Profiles</ins>

-As detailed above, there are three MO2 Profiles to choose from.
+As detailed above, there are six MO2 Profiles to choose from.
 Select the profile you want to use in the top left of MO2.

 <img src="https://github.com/Omni-guides/Tuxborn/blob/main/images/Tuxborn_SelectProfile.png" width="400">